jonathanplatzer/dotfiles/README.md

 ## Structure

-The `master` branch only contains `README.md`, which is used for documentation purposes, and left out of the other branches.
+The `main` branch only contains `README.md`, which is used for documentation purposes, and left out of the other branches.

 The `base` branch contains all dotfiles which are used everywhere without any modifications on a per machine level, like my zsh or neovim configs.